 1. Over-reliance on a One-Man Team:

-SaaS startups often have a one-person team of a core engineer who is responsible for the majority of the product development.
+SaaS startups often have a one-person product teams team of a core engineer who is responsible for the majority of the product development.

-This can be a mistake because it leaves the company vulnerable to losing this key personnel, and it can also lead to an over-reliance on a few individuals who can start cajoling and hiding things from you.
+This can be a mistake because early-stage SaaS companies leave the company vulnerable to losing this key personnel, and it can also lead to an over-reliance on a few individuals who can start cajoling and hiding things from you.

 It happened with Alex.
 He hired one of the most closed even cousins thinking this person he can trust and never hide things or start working for others and not focusing on Alex’s product.
 Keep in mind, that when you are building something valuable…do not give a command in one hand.
-It’s important to build a diverse team of engineers so that no one person is indispensable.
+It’s important to build a diverse team of engineers, product teams, and customer-facing teams so that no one person is indispensable.

 2. Not nurturing your relationships with customers:

-In the early days, Alex was too focused on products and forgot to nurture the relationships he has built over time.
+In the early days, Alex was too focused on products and forgot to nurture the relationships he has built with target customers.
 Building and maintaining relationships with customers is one of the most important things that a SaaS Founder can do in order to increase sales.

 By keeping in touch with customers, getting their feedback, and offering them support, founders can create a loyal customer base that will be much more likely to make purchases in the future.
 This is especially needed as the founder is the real face and not your customer success representative.